JuliaImages/juliaimages.github.io/docs/src/arrays_colors.md

 ## Numbers versus colors

 For the array `img` we created above, you can display it as a grayscale image using ImageView.
-But if you're following along in IJulia, you might notice that `img` does not *display* as an image: instead, it prints as an array of numbers as shown above.
+But if you happen to be following along in Juno or IJulia, you might notice that `img` does not *display* as an image: instead, it prints as an array of numbers as shown above.
 Arrays of "plain numbers" are not displayed graphically, because they might represent something numerical (e.g., a matrix used for linear algebra)